PacktPublishing/Applied-Deep-Learning-and-Computer-Vision-for-Self-Driving-Cars/README.md

 This is the code repository for Applied Deep Learning and Computer Vision for Self-Driving Cars https://www.packtpub.com/in/data/hands-on-self-driving-cars-with-deep-learning?utm_source=github&utm_medium=repository&utm_campaign=9781838646301, published by Packt.

-**Build autonomous vehicles using deep neural networks and behavior cloning techniques**
+**Build autonomous vehicles using deep neural networks and behavior-cloning techniques**

 ## What is this book about?